 I hope you enjoyed this Eastern Shore Sweet Potato Pie Recipe.
 For more classic Eastern Shore recipes you like, head back to the main page!

 Boil sweet potato whole in the skin for 40 to 50 minutes, or until done.
 Run cold water over the sweet potato, and remove the skin.

 Break apart sweet potato in a bowl.
 Add butter, and mix well with the mixer.
 Stir in sugar, milk, eggs, nutmeg, cinnamon, and vanilla.
-Beat on medium speed until mixture is smooth.
+Beat on medium speed until the mixture is smooth.
 Pour filling into an unbaked pie crust.

 Bake at 350 degrees F (175 degrees C) for 55 to 60 minutes, or until the knife inserted in the center comes out clean.
 The pie will puff up like a souffle and then will sink down as it cools.

 ➡️You may be interested in the recent post on how to fix runny sweet potato casserole